ysaito2/blog/about.markdown

 &nbsp;
 ### science

 Science allows us define the boundaries of what's possible.
-It is important to continue pushing forward with our understanding of the natural world to create a foundation not only for ourselves, but for future generations to push the boundary to realize what was thought to be *impossible* is *possible*.
+It is important to continue pushing forward with our understanding of the natural world to realize what was thought to be *impossible* is *possible*.
 I will dedicate my resources to creating and supporting research institutes around the world tackling the conventions of our era.

 &nbsp;
 ### education

 Education has turned from obtaining knowledge and skills into a race to who gets the best insurance plan.
-As the number of children in developed countries decrease, there is a desperate need to train high skill workers who can create massive value with less people if we want human progress to continue.
+As the world population is expected to plateau towards the end of the century, there is a desperate need to train high skill workers who can create massive value with less people if we want human progress to continue.
 We need to take a radically new approach to preparing future generations.

 &nbsp;
 ### decenteralized-industry